wso2/docs-is/en/docs/learn/multi-channel-self-registration-and-account-confirmation.md

         ```

         !!! note
-            This publisher users NEXMO as SMS REST service provider.
+            This publisher uses NEXMO as the SMS REST service provider.
 For more information
-            on a writing custom http event publisher, see [HTTP Event Publisher](https://docs.wso2.com
+            on writing a custom http event publisher, see [HTTP Event Publisher](https://docs.wso2.com
             /display/DAS300/HTTP+Event+Publisher).

 4. [Start WSO2 IS](../../setup/running-the-product#starting-the-server)